Types of Endowment Funds

 Field of Interest Funds

 The Community Foundation is proud to have established the first school endowment fund in the country.
-School Endowment Funds support students by providing funding for non-traditional educational opportunities such as field trips, arts programs, camping trips and scholarships.
-Community members can donate to a school endowment fund or create a fund of their own.
+School Endowments support students and educators by providing funding for non-traditional educational opportunities such as field trips, arts programs, and scholarships.
+Community members can donate to a school endowment or create a fund of their own.
+Click to access to school endowment forms and more information.

 Donor Bill of Rights